morpheuslabs-io-projects/wf-platform-fe/README.md

-# sc-dev-app-fe
+## wf-platform-fe

-This repo is for Smart Contract Development and Management Application frontend
+This repo is for the Web3 workflow platform UI